-- Is there sufficient room on the inside of the window frame so that the moving frame of the sliding door does not interfere with the blinds
+- Is there sufficient room on the inside of the window frame so that the sliding frame of the sliding door does not interfere with the blinds?

 - The blinds will reduce the headroom in the sliding door to some degree.
 When the blind is raised (or stacked to the side in the case of vertical blinds) will this create any problems for people walking in and out of the sliding door.
 The reduction in headroom is approximately as follows:

-Sometimes it may be necessary to fit the blind(s) to the outside of the window frame or wall to achieve adequate clearance.
+Sometimes it may be necessary to fit the blind(s) to the outside of the door frame or wall to achieve adequate clearance.

 Proudly located at the business capital of the country Auckland, we provide blinds nationwide in New Zealand servicing residential and commercial customers.